Home

 The ancient steps, cut into the bedrock excavated in 1967

 Quote; The massive stairs lead up to the platform. ["The large monumental stairway just to the south of the Double Gate was excavated.]
 This stairway of 30 steps is 215 feet wide, paved with smoothly trimmed stones, and its FOUNDATION STEPS ARE CUT INTO THE BEDROCK.
-From a wide plaza below on the south…the STAIRWAY ROSE 22 FEET [sic 22-1/2 feet] to the UPPER STREET [the rampart/platform] in front of the Double Gate" [W. Harold Mare, The Archaeology of the Jerusalem Area, p.
+From a wide plaza below on the south…the STAIRWAY ROSE 22 FEET [sic 22-1/2 feet] to the UPPER STREET [the rampart/platform] in front of the Double Gate" [W. Harold Mare, The Archeology of the Jerusalem Area, p.
 154; see also Benjamin Mazar, The Mountain of the Lord].

 King David purchased a threshing floor north of, and above, the City of David and on that foundation rock he built an altar to God.
 And before the altar his son built the House of God and in it he placed the Ark of the Covenant.

-If that is the case, and I believe I have proved that it is, then the Ophel Excavations
+I believe those steps lead up to the threshing floor of David.
+The second hill Josephus spoke of, where the Temple once stood.
+If that is the case, and I believe I have proved that it is, then the Ophel Excavations are part of the old Temple Complex.

 Below is a Close-up of the right lower corner of the Ophel Ruins with its gates and walls of ancient times.
 They tell a wondrous tale.